Home >

 Othello is one of the most accessible of his greatest plays: poetry, form and spectacle are kept in perfect balance. --Raphael and McLeish

 He is lead to this tragic end by the machinations of Iago, perhaps to most masterful of Shakespeare's creations of human villainy.
-But his downfall is also caused by his own passion, impetuousity, and pride. --Seymour Cain, The Great Ideas Program, Volume 6, Imaginative Literature I: From Homer to Shakespeare (1961), p.
-203
+But his downfall is also caused by his own passion, impetuousity, and pride. --Seymour Cain

 All's Well That Ends Well (1603)